Nick-SHM/mkdocs-tags/README.md

 First, add `tags` to the `plugins` entry of `mkdocs.yml`.

-Note that if you previously omitted this entry, you'll likely want to enable plugin `search` as well.
-MkDocs enables it by default, but now you have to enable it explicitly as well.
+Note that if you have previously omitted this entry, you'll likely want to enable the plugin `search` as well.
 MkDocs enables it by default, but now you have to enable it explicitly.

 ```yaml
 plugins: